Factors to Consider Prior to Setting Your Asset Allocation

 Common Non-Investment Income Sources

-- Pension: If you have an employer pension, determine how much you expect to receive annually and whether it will increase or decrease over time.
+• Pension: If you have an employer pension, determine how much you expect to receive each year and whether that amount will increase or decrease over time.

-- Social Security: If you’re currently taking Social Security, then you know how much to expect.
-If you haven’t started yet, you’ll need to determine when to start receiving benefits and how much to expect monthly.
+• Social Security: If you’re currently taking Social Security, then you know how much to expect.
+If you haven’t started yet, you’ll need to determine when to start receiving benefits and how much to expect each month.

-- Business and Real Estate: If you maintain an interest in a business or investment property, this could produce non-investment income; however, these income sources are often more susceptible to uncertainty than Social Security or a guaranteed pension.
+• Business and Real Estate: If you maintain an interest in a business or investment property, this could produce non-investment income; however, these income sources are often more susceptible to uncertainty than Social Security benefits or a guaranteed pension.

 Common Investment Income and Cash-Flow Sources